atomisthq/docs/docs/pack/kubernetes/pack.md

 The `repo` property defines the repository to synchronize Kubernetes resources with.
 Changes made to this repository will trigger the SDM to create/update/delete resources in the Kubernetes cluster.
+This is the only required property in the sync options.
 Deployments made by this SDM will be persisted to the repository.
 See the section on [GitOps][sync] for more information.
 The value of the `repo` property can be either a `SyncRepoRef` or `RemoteRepoRef`.
 If a `SyncRepoRef` is provided, on startup cortex is queried to find the details of the repo needed to create a `RemoteRepoRef`.
 This `RemoteRepoRef` is created and then used as the value of this property for the lifetime of the SDM.
 If a `RemoteRepoRef` is provided, it is used as is.

 ##### `SyncRepoRef`